 Amerge Side Effects

-Note: This document contains side effect information about naratriptan.
-Some of the dosage forms listed on this page may not apply to the brand name Amerge.
+Note: This page contains information about the side effects of naratriptan.
+Some of the dosage forms included on this document may not apply to the brand name Amerge.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by naratriptan (the active ingredient contained in Amerge).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking naratriptan:More common:

 - Chest pain (severe)

 - heaviness, tightness, or pressure in the chest, throat, or neck

 - sensation of burning, warmth, heat, numbness, tightness, or tingling

 - Burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings